What Are Bug Bounties? How Do They Work? [With Examples]

 How HackerOne Can Help

 HackerOne harnesses the world’s largest and most diverse community of hackers to help keep businesses safe by providing an all-in-one platform to perform continuous and comprehensive security testing.
-The platform takes a streamlined approach to find and remediate bugs while supporting everything from disclosure to payout in a single dashboard.
+The platform takes a streamlined approach to finding and remediating bugs while supporting everything from disclosure to payout in a single dashboard.